kik369/docker-web-interface/README.md

     cd docker-web-interface
     ```

-2. Create a .env file with required environment variables (see .env.example)
+2. Create a .env file with required environment variables:

+    ```bash
+    # Copy the example environment file
+    cp .env.example .env

+    # Edit the .env file with your specific values
+    nano .env  # or use your preferred editor
+    ```

 3. Start the application:
     ```bash